 I am now three blog post away from my initial goal, two if I don’t count this one – 300 published writings before 2019 hits in.
 This gives me actually only three days left in this year for writing.

-When I started the #therapythroughwriting challenge, I wanted to bring structure to my creativity, a bit of discipline and most importantly shaping short stories in a coherent manner.
+When I started the #therapythroughwriting challenge, I wanted to bring structure to my creativity, a bit of discipline, and, most importantly, shape short stories coherently.
 Some 40 posts later I can’t help but think that this is only the beginning.

 I am not particularly proud of the stuff coming out under my fingers.
 Some days it is just blubbering trying to take a certain form and space in my blog.
 There is no pretence, just words.
-And they flow on regular basis almost day after day since last November.
+And they flow regularly almost day after day since last November.

 The biggest challenge is to come up with a topic – an idea of what to write about.
 Sometimes, it springs in my mind while I am in the gym or walking on the street.
 Other times, it is really a struggle.
 The latter bears a forced entry, a meaningless and often senseless appearance.